SECURITIES AND EXCHANGE COMMISSION

 |Executive Vice President, Chief Financial Officer|

-Aligos Therapeutics Reports Recent Business Progress and First Quarter 2021 Financial Results
+Aligos Therapeutics Reports Recent Business Progress and Second Quarter 2021 Financial Results

-SOUTH SAN FRANCISCO, Calif., May 10, 2021 (GLOBE NEWSWIRE) -- Aligos Therapeutics, Inc. (Nasdaq: ALGS), a clinical stage biopharmaceutical company focused on developing novel therapeutics to address unmet medical needs in viral and liver diseases, today reported recent business progress and financial results for the first quarter March 31, 2021.
+SOUTH SAN FRANCISCO, Calif., Aug.
+05, 2021 (GLOBE NEWSWIRE) -- Aligos Therapeutics, Inc. (Nasdaq: ALGS), a clinical stage biopharmaceutical company focused on developing novel therapeutics to address unmet medical needs in viral and liver diseases, today reported recent business progress and financial results for the second quarter, June 30, 2021.

 Recent Business Progress